 Last week, I shared my own approach to financial freedom in its current state and now, I think it’s time to learn more.
-This book felt like a great place to start.
+Thou Shall Prosper felt like a great place to start.
 Written in 2002 by rabbi Daniel Lapin, it draws lessons from Jewish religion and tradition about money.
 Similar to The Richest Man In Babylon, the book draws on stories, metaphors, but also contemporary events and examples to shape your financial perspective in a way that generates wealth.

 Here are my 3 favorite lessons:

 - Consider business as an object to get away from the belief that it’s inherently bad.